 The new campus is officially named Apple Park.
 (Before this was announced, the building was widely known as the 'Spaceship Campus' because of its flying-saucer-like design.)
 It's located on the former Hewlett Packard campus.

 When will Apple Park be finished?

-Construction is scheduled to be finished by the end of 2017, but the large-scale building work is mostly done.
-There's still plenty of exterior landscaping to be done, however.
+Construction was scheduled to be finished by the end of 2017, and the large-scale building work was mostly done earlier than this.
+Even now there is still plenty of exterior landscaping to be done, however.
 Jump down to the section of this article where we post aerial drone videos to see the latest progress.
-The latest video includes footage of the new Steve Jobs Theatre.

 Since April 2017, the 175-acre campus has reportedly been welcoming employees, but it's set to take more than six months to move all 12,000 employees into the new site, and some construction will continue over the summer even as employees move in.

-In a new interview with the Wall Street Journal, Apple design chief Jony Ive has revealed that his team will be moving in this autumn, and will be among the last teams to move to the new campus.
+In an interview with the Wall Street Journal, Apple design chief Jony Ive revealed that his team would be moving in during the autumn of 2017, and will be among the last teams to move to the new campus.